microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/common_headers.rst

             See :ref:`Troubleshooting` for more information on how this ID is used in |wac|.

     :reqheader X-WOPI-DeviceId:
         A **string** that the host should log indicating the ID of the device making the request.
         This string must not be used for anything other than logging.

     :reqheader X-WOPI-SessionId:
-        A **string**  that the host should log to correlate WOPI client activity witin a session.
+        A **string**  that the host should log to correlate WOPI client activity within a session.
         This string must not be used for anything other than logging.

     :reqheader X-WOPI-MachineName:
         A **string** indicating the name of the WOPI client machine making the request.
 This string must not be